JoelBender/bacpypes-dweet/README.md

 While the rounding can also be applied to the value when it appears on a dashboard or other display, it's often easier to put it in this configuration so it doesn't appear unnaturally precise.

+## Future Development

+It would be nice to replace the `address` of a device with its device instance number and have the application use the Who-Is BACnet service.

+Replace the `objectType` and `objectInstance` with `objectName` and have the application use the Who-Has BACnet service.
+If the object name is unique in the entire BACnet intranet then it's not even necessary to specify the device address.
+If the BACnet object name was exactly the same as the tag name, then even _that_ could be optional.

+Provide a way to use Read-Property-Multiple service, perhaps all of the values for a dweet can be read at once.

+Provide a way to use Change-of-Value notifications so reading the value isn't necessary, the application will cache the last good value and send a dweet when any of the tag values change.